 3) Move within poses: The ability of the tissue to plastically / visco-elastically deform will depend on local hydration of the specific tissue – IOW, not how much water you drink, but how ‘wet’ is the specific fascia you are challenging to stretch.
 By not going into your ultimate stretch position, i.e. by only going 75% of your stretch capacity, you may look like the stiffest person in the room in terms of the form of the asana, but you will be able to move within the pose, rather than holding still for the full 10 min.
 While there may be some value in disciplining yourself to stay still, your body will thank you for the extra hydration gained by moving around within the pose.

-Webinar will be available for streaming (not download) for 60 days after purchase If you’re just starting with Anatomy Trains or you want to see how the lines run around the body, this is a great webinar to get you familiar with the territory of each myofascial meridian.
-Designed for manual therapists and movement professionals… Read moreAdd to cart
+If you’re just starting with Anatomy Trains or you want to see how the lines run around the body, this is a great webinar to get you familiar with the territory of each myofascial meridian.
+Designed for manual therapists and movement professionals of all modalities, from beginner to advanced practitioner, this webinar includes self-myofascial release,… Read moreAdd to cart